jreljac/LuxaforMonitor/README.md

 About
 =====
+A node.js app for monitoring web site availability with visual alerting using a [Luxafor](http://luxafor.com/) LED device.

 Initially used to turn a [Raspberry Pi](https://www.raspberrypi.org/) into a basic web monitoring tool.
 My goal was to have a monitor with a visual way to identify if a remote server was down.
 I was already getting emails/txt messages if/when downtime happened but ocassionally I'd miss those if email was turned off and/or phone was muted, in drawer, etc...

 The light simply turns red if any one of the monitored servers goes offline for any reason.
 It looks for a specific keyword from the URL (see `luxaforMonitor.php` as an example), if the key word exisits it turns the light green, if not it turns the light red.
 If one monitored server is down the red light flips on - you have to determine which server is down (the log file is helpfull here but hopefully you are also alerted in other ways)